adoptingbitcoin/2022/content/speakers/ChrisHunter.md

 img: chrishunter1.png
 twitter: 'btcnyc'
 linkedin: hunterchris
-showPage: false
+showPage: true
 ---

 # Chris Hunter

-Chris Hunter is Co-Founder and President of Galoy, and co-organizer of the Adopting Bitcoin Lightning Summit.
-Galoy builds open source Bitcoin banking infrastructure and developed the Bitcoin Beach Wallet, the world’s largest community-owned Bitcoin bank.
-As President, Hunter leads all aspects of the business related to capital markets, operations, corporate finance, sales, marketing and government affairs. <br><br>
+Chris Hunter is Co-Founder of Galoy and Bitcoin Beach Wallet, and co-organizer of the Adopting Bitcoin Lightning Summit.
+Galoy builds open source Bitcoin banking infrastructure and developed the Bitcoin Beach Wallet, the world’s largest community-owned Bitcoin bank. <br><br>

 Hunter is an active investor (Angel, Seed and Series A rounds) in the Bitcoin, fintech, psychedelic and renewable energy sectors.
 Prior to founding Galoy, he served as a Global executive who founded, led and successfully exited venture-backed companies in New York, Los Angeles, San Diego, Denver and Vancouver.